The Science of Hand Washing

 Don't forget

 all the facts at once.
-Start with the bare basics, and
+Just start with the bare basics, and

 then add different pieces of information in later